phpbbireland/epm/README.md

 # Electronic Parts Manager

 A complete web application for managing electronic parts inventory with CRUD operations (Create, Read, Update, Delete).
+Build with Claude AI and my 2 cents, works perfectly but might needs some UI tweaks.

 ## Features